chef-boneyard/chef-core/README.md

 ## Connectivity

 `chef-core` provides an interface to Train via `ChefCore::TargetHost`.
-This is a light wrapper around Train that encapsulates the process of setting up and acquiring the underlying connection; and has platform-specific awareness of how to perform common operations on the remote host such as file delete, package installation, directory and tempdir creation.
+This is a light wrapper around Train that encapsulates the process of setting up and acquiring the underlying connection. `chef-core` also has platform-specific awareness of how to perform common operations on the remote host, such as file delete, package installation, directory and tempdir creation.
 It currently supports Linux and Windows platforms using ssh or winrm protocols.
 Connection options can be found in [https://github.com/inspec/train.git](the train repository).